San Jacinto (song): Live performances

 Prior to the song's official release, "San Jacinto" was previewed at the first World of Music, Arts and Dance (WOMAD) festival in 1982, which was co-founded by Gabriel two years prior.
-In 1983, a live performance from Gabriel’s Playtime 1988 tour was included on Gabriel's Plays Live album.
+In 1983, a live performance from Gabriel's Playtime 1988 tour was included on Gabriel's Plays Live album.
 Gabriel performed the song in a 30 minute set for A Conspiracy of Hope, a series of benefit concerts for Amnesty International in 1986.
 A year later, Gabriel included the song in his setlist for his This Way Up tour; a recording taken from an October 1987 performance at the Lycabettus theater in Athens was included on his Live in Athens album in 2020.
-The song was also included on Gabriel's Secret World Tour and his Secret World Live concert film, and although it did not appear on his Secret World Live album, it was released on his SW Live EP (1994) in some regions.
+The song was also included on Gabriel's Secret World Tour and his Secret World Live concert film.
+It was also released on his SW Live EP (1994) in some regions.

 In 2005, Gabriel included a live performance of the song on his Still Growing Up: Live and Unwrapped DVD film, which comprised material from the second leg of his tour promoting the release of Up in 2002.
 David Rhodes, who first joined Gabriel's touring band in 1986, commented that for certain live performances, he took one of the sequenced keyboard sounds found on the original recording and played the repeating figure on his guitar; Rhodes said that he "derive[d] great pleasure from playing a little repetitive part".

 Gabriel performed the song live with an orchestra to promote his New Blood album in 2011.
 During these performances, which was documented on the Live Blood album/DVD, Gabriel shined a beam of light into the audience at the conclusion of the song.
 "San Jacinto" was rehearsed for the i/o tour in 2023, but the song was ultimately cut from the setlist.